Welcome to our Nursery

 Ensuring that your child arrives to Nursery before the start time will ensure that your child has a calm and purposeful start to the session.
 There are a range of activities on offer for your child and you are welcome to come into Nursery and settle your child at an activity before leaving.
 Research suggests good practices around attendance and punctuality have a positive impact on children’s educational experiences.

-In order for your child to feel welcome and secure at school a member of the Nursery Team and another member of school staff will visit yourself and your child at home prior to starting Nursery.
+In order for your child to feel welcome and secure at school you and your child will be invited to an All About Me meeting in school prior to starting Nursery.
 This will provide your child with a familiar contact who will be available to offer regular reassurance to your child during their settling in period.
-During the visit there will be the opportunity for you to share information with your child’s key person with regards to their prior learning and experiences and also to ask any questions that you may have prior to your child’s first day.
+During the meeting there will be the opportunity for you to share information with your child’s key person with regard to their prior learning and experiences and also to ask any questions that you may have prior to your child’s first day.
 The more we work together the happier your child will be and the more progress they will make with their learning.

 Visits to the Nursery